 Because Mercury is so close to the sun, it is hard to directly observe from Earth except during dawn or twilight.
-Mercury makes an appearance indirectly, however - 13 times each century, observers on Earth can watch Mercury pass across the face of the sun, an event called a transit.
+Mercury makes an appearance indirectly -- 13 times each century, observers on Earth can watch Mercury pass across the face of the sun, an event called a transit.
 These rare transits fall within several days of 8 May and 10 November.
 The first two transits of Mercury in the 21st century occurred 7 May 2003, and 8 November 2006.
 The next are 9 May 2016, and 11 November 2019.

 Instead of an atmosphere, Mercury possesses a thin exosphere made up of atoms blasted off the surface by the solar wind and striking micrometeoroids.
 Because of solar radiation pressure, the atoms quickly escape into space and form a tail of neutral particles.
-Though Mercury's magnetic field at the surface has just 1 percent the strength of Earth's, it interacts with the magnetic field of the solar wind to episodically create intense magnetic tornadoes that funnel the fast, hot solar wind plasma down to the surface.
+Though Mercury's magnetic field at the surface has just one percent the strength of Earth's, it interacts with the magnetic field of the solar wind to episodically create intense magnetic tornadoes that funnel the fast, hot solar wind plasma down to the surface.
 When the ions strike the surface, they knock off neutrally charged atoms and send them on a loop high into the sky.